Volunteer Hours Per Year

 Volunteers per year and counting

-Please continue to stay engaged with us on social media as we will provide updates on dedications, volunteer opportunities and events.
+Join us in our effort to change lives and build communities of successful homeowners.
+Come, and be a part of something BIG!
 Now more than ever, your financial support for our shared mission of affordable homeownership is needed.
-Donations are accepted through our website at www.habitatstcharles.org.
+Donations are accepted here, through our website at www.habitatstcharles.org.
 Become a Habi-Heart donor and join our monthly giving program today by clicking here.

 Home Sweet Home

 Just weeks after his wedding day, Nathan Franklin was involved in a golf cart accident and suffered a traumatic brain injury.
 Though he is currently confined to a wheelchair, with the help of his wife, Melissa, he continues to re-learn how do simple tasks.
 Nathan and Melissa spent almost three years living in a small apartment with little room for Nathan to move around in his wheelchair.
 Even though the apartment was deemed accessible, their living conditions didn’t meet their needs.
 Nathan couldn’t access areas in the apartment.
 Nathan’s wheelchair couldn’t fit in the bathroom, leaving him to brush his teeth in the hallway.
 The next step in Nathan’s treatment was home environment therapy.
 To continue to make successful progress, the Franklins knew they needed a change.